 I have been a Clinical Supervisor of both Trainee and Qualified Counsellors since 2013.
 A Clinical Supervisor oversees the practice of counsellors to ensure their work with clients is ethical, and that the counsellor’s interventions are correct and in the best interests of the client.
 The role also assists the supervisees in their personal and professional development.

 Location of Counselling Rooms:

 My main private practice is located at the Custard Factory in Digbeth and I also use alternate rooms within Birmingham city centre.

 What to expect in our first session:

 It is very important for you to find a counsellor who you feel happy to work with.
 As such, in our first introductory meeting we will establish what your needs are and whether working together feels right for you.
-If this is your first time you have sought counselling, it may seem daunting, so this session will give you the opportunity to find out exactly what it will involve.
+If this is the first time you have sought counselling, it may seem daunting, so this session will give you the opportunity to find out exactly what it will involve.

 If you decide to continue with counselling, each therapy session will be fifty minutes, usually at the same time each week.